Family Legacy Quotes: 5 Keys to a Lasting Heritage

 Here are some valuable things I inherited, listed from least important to most important.

-• Traditions and habits.
+- Traditions and habits.
 This concept may be somewhat intangible, but based on discussions with my family, I believe that many of our traditions have been passed down from our ancestors.
-We didn’t simply create our behaviors for occasions like Christmas; we inherited them!
+We didn’t simply create our behaviours for occasions like Christmas; we inherited them!
 A lot of what we do, even on a daily basis, undoubtedly has its roots in the past.

 Forbes summed it up well in their article ‘Like it or not, you’re building a legacy’ .